Murmur/areenafeed/readme.txt

 PS3MS should read it and publish content to Playstation 3 XMB menu.

-Create rss documents offline (obsolete, do not use)
+Create rss documents offline (obsolete, DO NOT USE, NOT IMPLEMENTED)
 ==============================
 Use commandline to create offline documents.